cpplibv/libv/LIBV-TODO.md

 	glfw.joystick: Added glfwSetJoystickUserPointer and glfwGetJoystickUserPointer for per-joystick user pointers glfw.joystick: Added glfwUpdateGamepadMappings function for importing gamepad mappings in SDL_GameControllerDB format

-libv.ctrl: Outside of paper scope - OOPS, but must implement
-	libv.ctrl.routing: OOPS: Unrelated analog event cancels button sequence libv.ctrl: OOPS: Feature collection is collecting empty functions too libv.ctrl: OOPS: Would be nice to merge keycode-codepoint-scancode events to a single pass | Its must due to sequence cancellation

-libv.ctrl: Outside of paper scope - OOPS
+libv.ctrl: Implementation queue:
-	libv.ctrl: OOPS: Split analog dimension to dimension and aia libv.ctrl: OOPS: Clamped analog (feature or control type that can only be 0..1 in a 1 sec time frame) libv.ctrl: OOPS: Feature middle ground is missing: Input > Binding > Feature > Feature Instance > callback In other word: an additional type between the current binding and feature, this would clean up string operations libv.ctrl: OOPS: Contexts information, state collusion information among contexts, use that for queries libv.ctrl: OOPS: Idea: Analog/Action fulfilment hold satisfied for small time | SOLVED BY MOVING ANALOGS TO TIME BASED (also multi analog combination is no longer a problem) libv.ctrl.parse: OOPS: Quirk: Combination parsing bug on '+'+' would mean reverse order | Forward parsing would solve it libv.ctrl.parse: OOPS: Quirk: Symbol ' has to contain an extra space because parsing error around + and , libv.ctrl.parse: OOPS: x3::eoi could improve matching, relax orders, optimize for most probably input libv.ctrl.parse: OOPS: Quirk: word_plus and word_minus could have p/m due to the forbidden reverse order in mouse movement, test cases are required libv.ctrl: OOPS: DigitalInputAction/(?)AnalogInputAction could be folded into InputID's reserved 8 bit, aliasing and specialization would have to follow | this would also fold InputID into Input libv.ctrl: OOPS: Binding two separate additional information form | This is important, this is the core solution!: Input based, Feature based (and operation based) libv.ctrl: OOPS: event/feature chain interruptibility on colliding bindings: add member to event: is_ambiguous
+	libv.ctrl: Split analog dimension to dimension and aia libv.ctrl: Clamped analog (feature or control type that can only be 0..1 in a 1 sec time frame) libv.ctrl: Feature middle ground is missing: Input > Binding > Feature > Feature Instance > callback In other word: an additional type between the current binding and feature, this would clean up string operations libv.ctrl: Contexts information, state collusion information among contexts, use that for queries libv.ctrl: Idea: Analog/Action fulfilment hold satisfied for small time | SOLVED BY MOVING ANALOGS TO TIME BASED (also multi analog combination is no longer a problem) libv.ctrl.parse: Quirk: Combination parsing bug on '+'+' would mean reverse order | Forward parsing would solve it libv.ctrl.parse: Quirk: Symbol ' has to contain an extra space because parsing error around + and , libv.ctrl.parse: x3::eoi could improve matching, relax orders, optimize for most probably input libv.ctrl.parse: Quirk: word_plus and word_minus could have p/m due to the forbidden reverse order in mouse movement, test cases are required libv.ctrl: DigitalInputAction/(?)AnalogInputAction could be folded into InputID's reserved 8 bit, aliasing and specialization would have to follow | this would also fold InputID into Input libv.ctrl: Binding two separate additional information form | This is important, this is the core solution!: Input based, Feature based (and operation based) libv.ctrl: event/feature chain interruptibility on colliding bindings: add member to event: is_ambiguous
-						add member to event: is_consumed and consume (or whatever it is called in ui similar event pattern) libv.ctrl: OOPS: Invalid sequence automated fixup | only if there is consent libv.ctrl: OOPS: In parsing Gamepad Button-s make word_button optional, maybe make gamepad selection more distinct libv.ctrl: OOPS: In parsing Joystick Button-s make word_button optional if possible, maybe make joystick selection more distinct libv.ctrl: OOPS: binding levels should be grouped primaries for keyboard or gamepad, also it need a way to switch them, maybe assign group or groups to bindings libv.ctrl: OOPS: feature registration show provide way for custom properties libv.ctrl: OOPS: hash based binding index for event where manually map everything to the most similar form libv.ctrl: OOPS: why can I not x3::attr InputID directly (it just default constructs it and drop the value on the floor) libv.ctrl: OOPS: More introspection is possible: search feature by context with or without name libv.ctrl: OOPS: More introspection is possible: search binding with feature and sequence libv.ctrl: OOPS: More search possible: search_mode::wildcard (with . as the level separator) libv.ctrl: OOPS: More search possible: search_mode::any_word (with space as the word separator) libv.ctrl: OOPS: More search possible: search_mode::all_word (with space as the word separator) libv.ctrl: OOPS: Super flatten sequence and stated sequence libv.ctrl: OOPS: check_binding and check_feature are algorithm that should be generalized libv.ctrl: OOPS: Change in codepoint mapping can cause events with codepoint based inputs
+						add member to event: is_consumed and consume (or whatever it is called in ui similar event pattern) libv.ctrl: Invalid sequence automated fixup | only if there is consent libv.ctrl: In parsing Gamepad Button-s make word_button optional, maybe make gamepad selection more distinct libv.ctrl: In parsing Joystick Button-s make word_button optional if possible, maybe make joystick selection more distinct libv.ctrl: binding levels should be grouped primaries for keyboard or gamepad, also it need a way to switch them, maybe assign group or groups to bindings libv.ctrl: feature registration show provide way for custom properties libv.ctrl: hash based binding index for event where manually map everything to the most similar form libv.ctrl: why can I not x3::attr InputID directly (it just default constructs it and drop the value on the floor) libv.ctrl: More introspection is possible: search feature by context with or without name libv.ctrl: More introspection is possible: search binding with feature and sequence libv.ctrl: More search possible: search_mode::wildcard (with . as the level separator) libv.ctrl: More search possible: search_mode::any_word (with space as the word separator) libv.ctrl: More search possible: search_mode::all_word (with space as the word separator) libv.ctrl: Super flatten sequence and stated sequence libv.ctrl: check_binding and check_feature are algorithm that should be generalized libv.ctrl: Change in codepoint mapping can cause events with codepoint based inputs

-	libv.ctrl.profile: OOPS: each binding entry would select: inherit (noop) / override / extend its parent binding entry
+	libv.ctrl.profile: each binding entry would select: inherit (noop) / override / extend its parent binding entry

-	libv.ctrl: OOPS: Idea: why not require codepoints to be inside the inputs events libv.ctrl: OOPS: Idea: dia as bitmask
+	libv.ctrl: Idea: why not require codepoints to be inside the inputs events libv.ctrl: Idea: dia as bitmask
-	libv.ctrl: OOPS: Rep source type could be signed and analogs on negative, buttons on positive values libv.ctrl: OOPS: Ability to list every (active) context libv.ctrl: OOPS: Bind and profile api and serialization: override, empty override, append libv.ctrl: OOPS: A serialization...
-A serious one libv.ctrl: OOPS: Solve FeatureRegister code duplication with inheritance (FeatureRegister even could be a base of Controls)
+	libv.ctrl: Rep source type could be signed and analogs on negative, buttons on positive values libv.ctrl: Ability to list every (active) context libv.ctrl: Bind and profile api and serialization: override, empty override, append libv.ctrl: A serialization...
+A serious one

-	libv.ctrl: OOPS: libv::ctrl -> libv::ctrl
+	libv.ctrl: Solve FeatureRegister code duplication with inheritance (FeatureRegister even could be a base of Controls)

-	libv.ctrl: OOPS: Context level feature containers, or index so lookup faster (?) libv.ctrl: OOPS: Store more information about Context.
-Name, orthogonal and concurrent contexts libv.ctrl: OOPS: Idea of context groups, and under a group there are multiple types
+	libv.ctrl: Context level feature containers, or index so lookup faster (?) libv.ctrl: Store more information about Context.
+Name, orthogonal and concurrent contexts libv.ctrl: Idea of context groups, and under a group there are multiple types

 visual.grid: Make a pretty grid: Blender grid is awesome.
 Implement it: visual.grid: For grids expand and fade out line endings